Importance and applicability

 among a relatively small number of technologically

-advanced civilisations.
-These civilisations are,
+advanced civilizations.
+These civilizations are,

 not coincidentally, the best-known; they have